-The Decolonial Atlas is a growing collection of maps which, in some way, help us to challenge and re-imagine our relationships with the land, people, and state.
+The Decolonial Atlas is a growing collection of maps which, in some way, help us to challenge our relationships with the land, people, and state.
 It’s based on the premise that cartography is not as objective as we’re made to believe.
 The orientation of a map, its projection, the presence of political borders, which features are included or excluded, and the language used to label a map are all subject to the map-maker’s bias – whether deliberate or not.
 Because decolonization is a process of unlearning and rediscovering, we’re especially committed to indigenous language revitalization through toponymy – the use of place names.

 Founded in 2014 by Jordan Engel, the Decolonial Atlas is a volunteer-run project.
 Our original content is offered for free, and you’re encouraged to download and print our maps to share with your community.